Ways to Support Small Businesses

 - If you or your child already paid for a class that was cancelled, instead of a refund, donate that lost money to the organization.

 - Start a local business network where people can engage with local businesses remotely.
-Charlotte, NC created Support Local Or Else, where businesses can promote deals and services during this time.

 - Are you a website designer, developer, or a social media expert?
 Offer your services to local businesses that don’t have an online presence to help them sell and promote online.